ginerorama/PrimerGenerator/README.md

 <br /><br />

 `primer size:` desired size of primers that Primergenerators have to find.
-`max GC percentage:` maximum % GC admited for primers `min GC percentage:` minimun % GC admited for primers (have to be 1 below to max GC value)
+`max GC percentage:` maximum % GC admited for primers.
+`min GC percentage:` minimun % GC admited for primers (have to be 1 below to max GC value).

 `QPCR checkbox:` if check it, Primergenerators will find primers that renders a band of size
 				between the maximum and minimum size set for the amplicon.

-`max size for amplicon:` maximun size of amplicon that should be amplified in the QPCR `min size for amplicon:` minimum size of amplicon that should be amplified in the QPCR
+`max size for amplicon:` maximun size of amplicon that should be amplified in the QPCR.
+`min size for amplicon:` minimum size of amplicon that should be amplified in the QPCR.
 <br /><br />